 Nina Shea’s work in promoting religious freedom cited in the New York Times.

-Director, Center for Religious Freedom
+Senior Fellow and Director, Center for Religious Freedom

 Senior Fellow, Center for Religious Freedom

 Motherland Lost: The Egyptian And Coptic Quest For Modernity (herbert And Jane Dwight Working Group On Islamism And The International Order)

 Saturday People, Sunday People: Israel Through The Eyes Of A Christian Sojourner